nasa/cumulus/docs/features/duplicate_granule_handling.md

 ### Granule Uniquification Algorithm and Task Component

-The process Cumulus Core uses to generate a unique `granuleId` can be [found here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts#L479-L487).
+The process Cumulus Core uses to generate a unique `granuleId` can be [found in the `generateUniqueGranuleId` function here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts).

 To make the process easier, Cumulus Core also provides a Task Component that will uniquely identify each Granule in a payload and return a modified Granule object containing a unique `granuleId` and a `producerGranuleId` containing the original `granuleId`.